 I Didn't Do It Alone: Society's Contribution to Individual Wealth and Success, spotlights successful entrepreneurs and concludes that the myth of self-made success is destructive to the social and economic infrastructure that fosters wealth creation.
+The report was first published as a pamphlet in 2004 by Responsible Wealth (a project of United for a Fair Economy) and was co-authored by Responsible Wealth's current director, Mike Lapham.

 "Self-serving stories of 'self-made' success may nourish the ego, but they mask the real ingredients of wealth creation and a strong economy.
 Where would the Forbes 400 be without public investment and infrastructure – from Google founders building on the Internet to Ross Perot and government contracts?"